 CapeCod has some Great Bike Trails.
 Unfortunately for our short trip we only made it to 1.
 We had such a great experience on the trail we would like to go back for a week’s stay in Capecod so we can check out all the trails along with kayaking and of course the beaches and seafood.
 You can check out all the trails CapeCod has to offer here.

 We chose the shining sea bike trail and think we made a great choice.
 The trail is nicely shaded for a comfortable ride in the summer heat.
 We rode past a cranberry bog and even saw a small beaver in a swamp area.
-Michael feel off the paved path early on and scrapped his knee.
+My son fell off the paved path early on and scrapped his knee.
 We continued on but when we got to the bog he was asking if we can turn around.
-It was a good choice because Olivia was really tired by the end.
+It was a good choice because our daughter was really tired by the end.
 It was about 4 miles round trip which was more than the kids are used to.

 There were several stops along the route where you could grab a bite to eat or even an Adult Beverage.
 You could easily make the trip longer excursion.